 Sometimes the time it takes to build rapport and familiarity can be longer than expected, pushing back business.
 It is worth being patient as the success of your negotiations and business endeavours with them will largely depend on the depth and strength of the friendship formed.
 Singaporeans make pleasant business partners, keeping a good correspondence between meetings and often taking prospective business partners out to drinks and meals.

 One of the most important things to remember when doing business with a Singaporean person is that, though you may distinguish them as an individual, they may regard themselves as a representative or spokesperson for their company and of Singapore.
 This group orientation means that an individual may not be able to decide on matters there and then without first consulting their colleagues.
 Decisions are made through group consensus after referring back to the head office.
 Because of this, the negotiation process is much slower than what most Westerners are used to.
 Be patient and expect these processes to involve a great deal of correspondence before any final decisions are made.
 Furthermore, make sure that your own company is in agreement about your goal before meeting with a Singaporean company.
-If you give them reason to believe that there is a lack of harmony and cooperation on your team, they will be wary of doing business with you.
+If you give them reason to believe that there is a lack of and cooperation on your team, they will be wary of doing business with you.

 The Age Hierarchy